adamipkovich/uSRD/README.md

 If you have any questions or proposals concerning this work, reach out to one of the following authors:
  - Ádám Ipkovich - ipkovichadam@gmail.com
  - János Abonyi - janos@abonyilab.com
- - Viktor Sebestyén - sebestyenv@almos.uni-pannon.hu
+ - Viktor Sebestyén - sebestyen.viktor@mk.uni-pannon.hu
  - Károly Héberger - heberger.karoly@ttk.hu

 ## Cite as